Tomographer/tomographer/README.md

 If you use this software in your research, please consider citing the following
 works:

 1. Philippe Faist and Renato Renner.
-Practical, Reliable Error Bars in Quantum Tomography (2015). arXiv:1509.06763
+Practical and Reliable Error Bars in Quantum Tomography.
+Physical Review Letters 117:1, 010404 (2016). arXiv:1509.06763

 2. Philippe Faist.
 The Tomographer Project.
 Available at https://github.com/Tomographer/tomographer/.